-Remember the three P’s , Preparation Practice and Patience - all of which will put you in good stead for your interview, which nowadays most likely will be virtual, either via video call, phone call or both.
+Remember the three Ps: Preparation, Practice and Patience.
+All of these will put you in good stead for your interview, which these days will most likely be virtual – either via video call, phone call or both.

 These simple guidelines will help you:

-- Behave as you would if face-to-face. i.e be punctual, act naturally & be appropriately dressed.
+Behave as you would if face-to-face.
+In other words, be punctual, act naturally and dress appropriately.

 If possible, film and record yourself, and adjust and improve from that recording.
-If a telephone interview, have all documents ready i.e. your CV & , Job description.
-Learn about the company beforehand from its website, what it does and where, and prepare and practice any questions that you have for the interviewer.
+If you're being interviewed by telephone, have all relevant documents to hand, including your CV, the job description etc. Learn about the company beforehand from its website, what it does and where, and prepare and practise any questions that you have for the interviewer.